Here’s a brief history of the times between 1985 – 1991.

 All the band were dressed in outrageous shiny outfits (costumes?) and hair do’s of long crimped henna.
 And we go ‘Doot Doot’..what a tune!
 What did it mean though?
 What is a Doot?
 How…?
 And Rick with B.O – yeah but I was the smelly one right? and Arp synths wow.
 Electronics genius is Rick and a massive Zawinal fan so that was hip enough to me.
 Lol.
 So the Underneath The Radar maxim of ‘So Get Hip’ always meant for me – Listen to Zawinal.
 But what is Hip?

 These guys were well ahead of Prince.
 I mean that in a good way of course.
 Diamonds and Pearls.
 Matters of the Heart.
 Runaway.
 Riders in the Night.
 Whispering.
-John (it’s really Weird) Hudson did amazing engineering the stuff.
-Great sound.
+John (it’s Really Weird) Hudson did amazing job engineering the stuff.
+Great sound and no dust in the pots.
+(Amek Mixer part custom designed by JH).

-For me working in the copy suite I spent most of the spare time editing together funky mix tapes for friends for parties at the weekends.
-This in between copying production tapes for cutting purposes for studio clients Chrysalis Records among others.
+For me, working in the copy suite at Mayfair I spent most of the spare time editing together funky mix tapes for friends for parties at the weekends.
+This in between copying production tapes (for cutting purposes) for studio clients Chrysalis Records among others.
 Spandau Ballet, Pat Benetar, White and Torch, Ultravox stuff like that..
 Blondie.
 Cool.
-Rory Gallagher- Ten Years After.
-Having to listen to the same albums over and over again.
-Setting the machines azimuth aligning with specific tones for playback.
-There was always loads of music gear stored in the studio from various bands recording sessions.
+Rory Gallagher- Ten Years After – BA Robertson.
+Sometimes copying demos for writers like Terry Britton and Graham Lyle (‘What’s Love Got To Do With It’).
+But having to listen to the same albums over and over again drove me a bit nuts.
+Technical bit: Setting the tape machines azimuth aligning with specific tones for playback 1k 10 hz 50hz etc. There was always loads of music gear stored in and around the studio from various bands recording sessions.
 808’s 909’s Linn Drum machines.
 Emulators.
 Synth City.
 Excellent.
+Many a late night session developing programming skills for later.
+And an enduring love for drum machines hence the Emu SP1200 days.

-Other times were spent editing versions of current dance tunes (Electro and Hip Hop) spending most of my wages in the record store Groove Records on Greek Street.
-Remember the funky old lady?
+Other times during working hours were spent editing versions of current dance tunes (Electro and Hip Hop) spending most of my wages in the record store Groove Records on Greek Street in Soho.
+Remember the funky old lady who worked there?
 Who knew all the top releases of the day and who sat there behind the wheels of steel at the counter spinning all the new vinyl?
 She was a great character.
-It was around this time while editing a version of Rockit by Herbie Hancock onto BASF 1/4 tape got into conversations with Rick and Karl first in the copy suite in between multi copying Bucks Fizz onto tape cassettes 20 at a time.
+But what was her name anyone know or remember?
+It was around this time while editing a version of Rockit by Herbie Hancock (onto BASF 1/4 tape or Ampex).
+Here got into conversations with Rick and Karl (Freur were recording their second album at the time) in the copy suite in between multi copying Bucks Fizz onto tape cassettes 20 at a time.
 LAND OF MAKE BELIEVE!
 All the hits.
 NOW THOSE DAYS ARE GONE!
 Eurovison song contest.etc yippee.
 Both seemed interested.
+Camera Never Lies?
+Met Jay a few years ago in the reception at Universal Publishing and reminded her of those times.
+Stories of Andy Hill (Producer) working his socks off.

-It was probably about a year or so later at one of the drunken Mayfair studio Christmas parties and after I’d left Mayfair as tape op that I got an invitation to audition for the band (now Underworld) at their studio which at this time was in Bexhill on Sea.
+It was probably about a year or so later at one of the drunken Mayfair studio Christmas parties and after I’d left Mayfair as tape op that I got an invitation to audition for the band (now Underworld) at their studio, which at this time was in Bexhill on Sea.
 Full of old biddies so I thought.
-Windy grey skies and stormy seas but don’t think we left the house.
-Spent all day playing music.
+Windy grey skies and stormy seas but don’t think we left the house for 2 days.
+Spent all the time playing music.

 Don’t remember much else of this time in Bexhill.
 Only a couple of days maybe.
-Enough time so check out if I could play bass or not.
-I was a drummer.
-So no I wasn’t much of a bass player at all really was a bit of a blag really.
-But at the same time not really much of drummer either Lol.
-In the house was a room full of music equipment- keyboards guitars drum machines and a television screen and video which was used to run films with the sound down so with the purpose of I imagined to create film soundtracks while viewing a film this turned out to be so.
+Enough time to check out if I could play bass or not.
+I was still a drummer (in my mind).
+So no I wasn’t much of a bass player at all.
+It was a bit of a blag really.
+In the house was a room full of music equipment set up- keyboards, guitars, drum machines and a television screen and video which was used to run films with the sound down or (so with the purpose of I imagined) to create film soundtracks while viewing a film – this turned out to be so.
 Terminator a favorite film to create a soundtrack to.. drones and pulsating synths..
 Arps.. car chases through empty streets at night and off ramps.
 A ritual watching this film that continued on most of the tours we did.
 Top film.

 Also I remember staying over the night but not sleeping at all because of all the dust.
 There was the old 4 track I can remember seeing lying around at Mayfair the one covered in tape and funky drawings.
 I stayed awake all night and recorded some funky ideas on it but have no idea what happened to the ideas.
 On some old tape cassette somewhere gathering more dust probably eh?
 Erased most Likely.
 Did you keep all your old 4 track demos Karl?
 Loved those old demos mate!

 ‘The God song’ for ages had no lyrics to it.
 It was a kind of rhythmic scat.
-A free form way of improvising words to a song with just the suggestion of vocal sounds.
+A free form jazz way of improvising words to a song with just the suggestion of vocal sounds.
 Interesting ways to create songs I thought.
 All about the phrasing maybe.
 Interesting.
-Important.
+Important though.

 All this was way before the record deal happened but was not long before rehearsing at the studio over at Wandsworth Royal Victoria Patriotic Building.
 A tiny studio space but enough for the 5 piece band to set up and rock out through a 24 track mixer..
-I think.
+I think?
 A sweaty pit but funky as hell.
 Shock the doctor misses!
-Funny old world wot we live in init governor etc etc. We’d all meet up outside Embankment tube with our cheese and salad baps.
+Funny old world wot we live in init governor etc etc. Who called a Taxi?
+We’d all meet up outside Embankment tube with our cheese and salad baps.
 In the old brown Sierra listening to Sign o the Times.
 Sign of the Depths more like.
+Round the time of the Amandla album by Miles Davis.
+That’s what i was listening to.

 One of the most memorable times was the video for Underneath the Radar single at ‘The Place’ in Euston in London.
 Directed I think by Andy Wilson and filmed on steady cam by the guy who had just worked on the film ‘Aliens’ couple of years before.
 Steady cam still a touch for the time and the 4 minutes or so shot in one continuous take with split screen edits in post production.
 Great to watch that back all these years later.
 But unfortunately the ‘Glory’ video didn’t turn out quite as well.